jbarrow/capstone/README.md

 ## Preprocessing

-The preprocessing is not yet working standalone, but it is present in the iPython notebook, called "loader.iPynb", if you are interested in looking at that.
+The preprocessing is not yet working standalone over the whole dataset.
+To get a good idea of how it works, look in the iPython notebook, called "loader.iPynb".
+Currently, we can preprocess a single song at a time, but have yet to correlate the outputs with the inputs (and thus have all the elements needed to train our RNN).

 ## TODO: